liegarmina-fms/mtc-frontend-prod/README.md

-# mtc-frontend-prod
+# This is a prod javascript repository is for frontend developers.
-javascript code for MTC
+The infra was last modified by: Larysa Iegarmina